Iodinemacer198/MMS-OS/README.md

 ## Contact
-This project is developed and maintained by the Molecular Multiverse Services team (just me so far, therealiodinemacer :D) For any questions, suggestions, issues, etc, feel free to reach out to @therealiodinemacer on Discord or join our server [here](https://discord.gg/ZAx3NN5TJY)
+This project is developed and maintained by the Molecular Multiverse Services team (just me so far, therealiodinemacer :D) For any questions, suggestions, issues, etc, feel free to reach out to @therealiodinemacer on Discord or join our support server [here](https://discord.gg/ZAx3NN5TJY)

 ## Roadmap
 - ~~Better filesystem (preferably FAT)~~